RateCount: Learning-Free Device Counting by Wi-Fi Probe Listening: Application in People Counting

-\RankIIIPart{Environmental Setup and Performance Metrics} To validate \sysname{}, we have conducted extensive experiments of device and people counting in various sites.
-At each site, we employ several off-the-shelf Wi-Fi APs (GL-AR150 with OpenWrt 18.06) to capture PRFs, which were transmitted to a personal computer (with an Intel Core i7-4770 3.6 GHz CPU and 32 GB RAM) where \sysname{} operates, and deploy a camera to provide the near-ground truth of people counting.
-An example of the experimental setup is illustrated in \FigureWord~\ref{fig:exp_setting}.
+\RankIIIPart{Experimental Setup and Performance Metrics} Our experiments include device counting and people counting in different subareas of a university campus.
+To validate device counting, we implement \sysname{} in a laboratory room, where we manually track the entering and leaving times of each device to provide ground truth.
+To validate people counting, we set up a calibration region in an atrium and count people at a bus station, a building entrance, and a study room, as mentioned in Section~\ref{subsec:cali}.
+At each site, we employ the infrastructural Wi-Fi APs (GL-AR150 with OpenWrt 18.06) to capture PRFs based on Wi-Fi sniffers implemented with libcap.
+Once received, the PRFs are transmitted to a personal computer (with an Intel Core i7-4770 3.6 GHz CPU and 32 GB RAM) that runs \sysname{}.
+To obtain the near-ground truth of people counting, we temporarily install cameras in those sites.
+Note that the system hardware was chosen empirically, and our approach is independent of this choice.

-We conducted the device counting experiment in a laboratory room for five days, which captures PRFs from six APs.
-To obtain the ground truth for the number of devices, we manually track the entering and leaving time of each device, leveraging the enclosed environment.
-To further validate \sysname{} in various scenarios and counting levels, we conduct people counting experiments in a campus atrium, a building entrance, and a bus station, each using six APs to capture PRFs.
-We use YOLOv7 to provide the near-ground truth~\cite{wang2023yolov7}, and the device-to-person ratios were computed and used interchangeably among those sites (given that they are on the same university campus), illustrated in \FigureWord~\ref{fig:yolo}.

-We compare \sysname{} with the following approaches: \begin{itemize} \item \emph{MAC Counting}~\cite{oppokhonov2022analysis} is a classic device-counting approach, which however fails to consider MAC address randomization.
-In the experiment, we implement it to count the number of unique MAC addresses averaged over a window. \item \emph{Learning-based Counting}~\cite{9888045} is a state-of-the-art (SOTA) device-counting approach that uses machine learning to associate the PRFs of the same devices.
-In the experiment, the counting is implemented based on the association results averaged over a window. \item \emph{CountMeIn}~\cite{solmaz2022countmein} is a SOTA probing-based people-counting approach, which calibrates the number of MAC addresses in a window to people counts using a camera-based calibration region. \end{itemize}
+We compare \sysname{} with the following device counting and people counting approaches: \begin{itemize}[leftmargin=*] \item \emph{MAC Counting}~\cite{oppokhonov2022analysis} is a classic device-counting method that counts devices by the number of unique MAC addresses.
+In the experiment, we implement the method by computing the counts averaged over a window.
+To account for the MAC address randomization, we apply a ratio to calibrate the counts, termed {\em MAC Counting (Cali)}. \item \emph{Learning-based Counting}~\cite{9888045} is the state-of-the-art (SOTA) device-counting approach that uses machine learning to associate the PRFs from the same devices.
+In the experiment, we implement the method based on the association results over a window. \item \emph{CountMeIn}~\cite{solmaz2022countmein} is the SOTA probing-based people-counting approach that calibrates the number of MAC addresses in a window to people counts using a camera-based calibration scheme. \end{itemize}